tliron/go-khutulun/README.md

 What about setting up the cluster hosts?
 Bare metal tasks like partitioning drives, installing operating systems, and configuring networking and other essential services?
 Or cloud tasks like provisioning virtual machines, virtual storage, and virtual networks?
-Simply put, it's out of the scope of Khutulun.
+Simply put, that work is out of the scope of Khutulun.
 Use a dedicated infrastructure manager instead.
 Khutulun can interact with such tools, for example to allow workloads to modify their own cluster, or to use a Khutulun cluster as a dedicated "management cluster" that, well, manages the hardware of all other clusters.

-Included is a plugin for [Terraform](https://www.terraform.io/) that allows for that.
+Included is are plugins for [Terraform](https://www.terraform.io/) and Ansible that make it easy to install Khutulun on your infrastructure while preparing it.

+By the way, hosts do not have to be dedicated to Khutulun and its workloads.
+You can use Khutulun to manage services across many machines without having to conceptualize them as a "cloud".

 Get It
 ------